UKHomeOffice/data-transfer/README.rst

 Application settings
 """"""""""""""""""""

-These control various application behaviour, where a variable is not required the deafult value is used:
+These control various application behaviours, where a variable is not required the default value is used:

 +---------------------+----------------------+-----------+-----------------------------------+
 |Environment Variable | Example (Default)    | Required  | Description.                      |